b-lukaszuk/RJ_BS_eng/contents/prediction.md

 ![Effect of rainfall on plants' biomass with trend line.](./images/ch08biomassCor.png){#fig:ch08biomassCor}

-The trend line is placed more or less where we would have placed it by hand, so I guess we got our functions right.
+The trend line is placed more or less where we would have placed it at a rough guess, so it seems we got our functions right.

 Now we can either use the graph (@fig:ch08biomassCor) and read the expected value of the variable on the Y-axis based on a value on the X-axis or we can